-This multi-year research programme will provide a body of evidence and insights into institutional changes and their impact on economic development.
+This multi-year research programme provides a body of evidence and insights into institutional changes and their impact on economic development.

-While the importance of institutions in shaping trajectories of economic development is broadly acknowledged, research to date has neglected the impact of institutional change and the policy implications of this.
-We are working with a consortium of partners – including the Paris School of Economics and the Centre de Recherche en Économie de Développement (CRED) at the University of Namur – combining world-leading academic researchers with experienced policy influencers to address these evidence gaps.
+While the importance of institutions in shaping trajectories of economic development is broadly acknowledged, research to date has neglected the impact of institutional change and its policy implications.
+We are working with a consortium of partners – Paris School of Economics, the Centre de Recherche en Économie de Développement (CRED) at the University of Namur, and Aide à la Décision Economique (ADE) – combining world-leading academic researchers with experienced policy influencers to address these evidence gaps.

 Over recent years, academic research has driven major advances in our understanding of the relationship between institutions and economic development.
 However, the existing literature suffers from a number of limitations.

 Firstly, by focusing on the question of which institutions matter for growth rather than how institutions change over time, the current research agenda often fails to answer the practical questions that policymakers face.
 Academic research needs to start from the challenges imposed on decision-makers by current institutional constraints rather than simply flagging historically-determined barriers to growth.
 At the other end of the spectrum, action-oriented research has frequently ignored the question of institutions altogether, and as a result addressed marginal, rather than transformational, changes.

 Further, conceptual vagueness has made it difficult to build a body of evidence that synthesises findings.
 Finally, the lack of integration between different research disciplines has resulted in the emergence of fragmented knowledge, duplications, and limited triangulation of results.

 The programme’s research and policy engagement activity addresses these knowledge gaps, helps shift the research angle towards the impact of institutional changes, and provides a detailed conceptual framework to approach further analysis in the area.